Shambhala Teachings

 Chogyam Trungpa Rinpoche and the Shambhala teachings

 Between 1970 when he first moved to North America and his death in 1987, Chogyam Trungpa Rinpoche gave over 2500 talks and presentations related to many human endeavors: Buddhism, spirituality in general, education, various arts, martial arts, psychology, livelihood/work, sexuality, finances, politics.
 In his home country of Tibet, Trungpa Rinpoche was not only a spiritual leader as abbot of Surmang monasteries but played a significant role in politics and other secular activities related to governance, arts, and culture.
-He was a lineage holder of the spiritual jewels of buddhadharma, as passed down by the Kagyu and Nyingma lineages, but also the secular jewels of family and cultural wisdom, which he presented in North America and Europe in the context of the Shambhala teachings, dharma art teachings, and other public presentations.
+He was not only a lineage holder of the spiritual jewels of buddhadharma, as passed down by the Kagyu and Nyingma lineages of the Buddhism of Tibet, but also the secular jewels of family and cultural wisdom, which he presented in North America and Europe in the context of the Shambhala teachings, dharma art teachings, and other public presentations.

 For Trungpa Rinpoche's Buddhist students, practicing and manifesting these Shambhala teachings was a way to transcend selfishness and to fulfill their bodhisatva vows, their Buddhist commitment to put others before themselves, to serve all sentient beings, and to benefit this world.
-In this tradition, as a "good Buddhist," Trungpa Rinpoche encouraged his senior students to not merely relate to one's community of Buddhists as an in-group, or to use the teachings to accumulate personal power or position, but to work with, be part of, and to serve the greater world.
+In this tradition, Trungpa Rinpoche encouraged and directed his senior Buddhist students to not merely relate to one's community of Buddhists as an in-group, or to use the teachings to accumulate personal power or position, but to work with, be part of, and to serve the greater world.

 The Shambhala teachings of Chogyam Trungpa Rinpoche

 The Shambhala teachings of Chogyam Trungpa Rinpoche were formally presented by him to senior Buddhist students between 1976 and 1985.
-Early in that process, he empowered Osel Tendzin with the title "Vajra Regent" (fall of 1976) as his dharma heir, and soon after appointed him to be the director of the Shambhala Training program, a vehicle for transmitting these Shambhala teachings and training students in their application.
+Early in that process (fall of 1976), he empowered Osel Tendzin with the title "Vajra Regent" as his dharma heir, and soon after appointed him to be the director of the Shambhala Training program, a vehicle for transmitting these Shambhala teachings and training students in their application.
+Information about the empowerment of the Vajra Regent Osel Tendzin can be found at the website www.vrot.org

 Dharma Study Group Kalamazoo: the Shambhala teachings